-The permeation percentage was almost 60% of the applied MMST, with a large quantity of drug found in the viable epidermis and dermis.
+The permeation percentage was almost 60% of the applied MMST, with a large quantity of the drug found in the viable epidermis and dermis.
 The cell viability assay showed no significant difference in the percentage of viable keratinocytes among the treated groups at the doses used.
 In terms of antioxidant activity, the IC50 value obtained was 2400 μg mL−1.
-Low antioxidant activity, negligible toxicity for keratinocytes and a significant percentage of permeation were observed.
+Low antioxidant activity, negligible toxicity for keratinocytes, and a significant percentage of permeation were observed.

 We provide evidence that MMST applied topically can deliver silicon to the skin in biorelevant levels for cosmetic purposes.